The usual dose is one tablet twice daily, morning and evening. You can take bosentan either with or without food.

 How to take bosentan tablets

-- Before you start this treatment, read the manufacturer's printed information leaflet from inside your pack.
-The manufacturer’s leaflet will give you more information about bosentan and a full list of side-effects which you may experience from taking it.
+- Before you start the treatment, read the manufacturer's printed information leaflet from inside the pack.
+It will give you more information about bosentan, and it will also provide you with a full list of the side-effects which you could experience from taking it.

 - Take bosentan tablets exactly as your doctor tells you to.
 They are usually taken twice daily, morning and evening.
 There are two different strengths of tablet - 62.5 mg and 125 mg.
 It is likely you will be started on the lower strength and then changed to the higher strength after about four weeks.
 If bosentan has been prescribed for a child, the dose will be calculated from your child's weight and so will be different to the doses given here.

-- Swallow the tablets whole with a drink of water - do not break or chew the tablets.
-You can take bosentan tablets before or after meals.
+- Swallow the tablet whole, preferably with a drink of water.
+You can take bosentan tablets either with or without food.

 Getting the most from your treatment

 - Try to keep all your regular appointments with your doctor.
 This is so your doctor can check on your progress.
 You will need to have regular blood tests while on bosentan to check that you do not develop anaemia.
 Your doctor will also want to check that your liver stays healthy.
-Signs that your liver may not be working properly are feeling sick, a high temperature, dark urine, jaundice, stomach pain, feeling unusually tired, and flu-like symptoms - let your doctor know straightaway if you notice any of these.
+Signs that your liver may not be working properly are feeling sick, a high temperature, dark urine, yellowing of your skin or the whites of your eyes (jaundice), stomach pain, feeling unusually tired, and flu-like symptoms - let your doctor know straightaway if you develop any of these.

-- You must avoid getting pregnant while you are taking bosentan because it can cause harm to an unborn baby.
-Make sure you discuss with your doctor which types of contraception are suitable for you, as some hormonal contraceptives (such as 'the pill') are not sufficiently reliable.
-If you could become pregnant, your doctor will ask you to have a pregnancy test before you start taking bosentan, and regularly during treatment.
+- You must avoid getting pregnant while you are taking bosentan because it could cause harm to an unborn baby.
+Make sure you have discussed with your doctor which types of contraception are suitable for you, as some hormonal contraceptives (such as 'the pill') are not sufficiently reliable.
+Your doctor will ask you to have a pregnancy test before you start taking bosentan, and then monthly during the treatment.